MSc in Genomic Medicine

 The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Medicine and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Nuffield Department of Medicine.

 All MSc students will have an individual named Academic Advisor assigned on enrolment who will provide guidance in choice of research project and plans, support any specific training needs and also provide pastoral support.
-They will usually meet students at least twice per term.
-In addition, students will have formal and informal supervision from their host group during their research project.
+They will usually meet with you at least twice per term.
+In addition, you will have formal and informal supervision from your host group during your research project.

 Termly graduate supervision reporting will be completed in Michaelmas and Hilary term by the Academic Advisor and in Trinity term by the research project supervisor.